gabe-kai/EarthRing/docs/10-game-mechanics.md

 **Microgravity Environment**: The orbital ring is in microgravity, making traditional ground vehicles impractical.
 Racing focuses on **precise velocity control** rather than traditional driving skills.
 Players must master momentum, trajectory, and microgravity physics.

+**Related Documentation**: See [Microgravity Physics Implementation](11-microgravity-physics.md) for complete physics system details.

 ### Race Route Generation

 Race routes are created from existing city infrastructure:

 1. **Route Selection**
    - Players select start and end points (or checkpoints)
-   - System generates route using existing transportation network
+   - System generates route using existing transportation network (see [Transportation Generation](13-transportation-generation.md))
    - Routes can use any transportation infrastructure:
      - Road lanes (at hubs)
      - Tram-loops